onebeyond/rascal/README.md

 #### Timeouts

 When you publish a message using a confirm channel, amqplib will wait for an acknowledgement that the message was safely received by the broker, and in a clustered environment replicated to all nodes.
 If something goes wrong, the broker will not send the acknowledgement, amqplib will never execute the callback, and the associated flow of execution will never be resumed.
 Rascal guards against this by adding publication timeouts.
 If the timeout expires, then Rascal will close the channel and emit a error event from the publication, however there will still be an unavoidable memory leak as amqplib's callback will never be cleared up.
-The default timeout is 10 seconds but can be overriden in config.
+The default timeout is 10 seconds but can be overridden in config.
 The setting is ignored for normal channels and can be disabled by specifying 0.

 ```json
 {